 Board Of Directors

-An economist by qualification, Al-Malik Khoja has had a diverse work experience spanning different sectors such as Mutual Fund, Airline Catering, Hospitality Management, Disaster Management and Micro-insurance.
-Through his work experience in both commercial and development sectors, he has developed appreciation of the need to develop business models that address the social dimensions but with emphasis on long-term sustainability.
+An economist by qualification, Al-Malik Khoja has diverse experience in the commercial and development sector.
+He has held leadership positions in various institutions and now advises on building organizations.
+He has developed appreciation of the need to develop business models that address the social dimensions but with emphasis on long-term sustainability.